 , Bangalore-Pithampur Bypass

 , Bangalore-Mhow Bypass

 , Bangalore-Heruru Sringeri

 , Bangalore-C K Road

-SRS Travels takes you to the Chitradurga is famous for its Fort.
+SRS Travels and Logistics Private Limited takes you to the Chitradurga is famous for its Fort.
 The Fort build on the north eastern base of a cluster of rocky hills commenced during 10th Century A.D.
 Under the rule of Palegars, the fort came under the rule of Hyder Ali in 19th century later inherited by Tipu Sultan.

 Chitradurga as Jogimatti 10 kms south of Chitradurga is this hill resort, situated at a height of 3803 ft.
 Himavatkedra, a waterfall that flows through the rocks, has created a natural cave, that has a Shiva Linga and idols of Veerabhadra and Basavanna.